emaloney/CleanroomLogger/INTEGRATION.md

 1. Update the `Cartfile` with an entry for CleanroomLogger
 2. Download and build CleanroomLogger
 3. Add `CleanroomLogger.framework` and `CleanroomASL.framework` to your application target
-4. Create a build phase to strip the extra processor architectures from the Carthage frameworks (not necessary for Mac OS X builds)
+4. Create a build phase to strip the extra processor architectures from the Carthage frameworks (not necessary for macOS builds)

 ### Getting Started